 A Quick Overview Of Kitchen Flooring Options

 Solid Hardwood Floors: Years ago, a solid hardwood kitchen floor would have been unthinkable.
-Depending on how much wear and tear your family dishes out, it might still be inadvisable.
+Depending on how much wear and tear your family (or your furniture) can dish out, it might still be inadvisable.
 However, today’s finishes are so tough that they can withstand a surprising amount of use – even in a kitchen.
 And there are few materials that create the kind of rich and warm glow of a solid hardwood floor.

 In general, these floors are ¾ of an inch thick, and they come in varying widths.
 Subfloors need to be checked for stability.
 Professional installation is recommended.